ZaynHamza/Text-generator/README.md

 # Text-generator
-An NLP project, a sentences generator from stories or novels.
+An NLP project, a sentences generator from stories or novels as a source to the model.

-The default text file is a sample from the Game of Thrones script.
+The default source text file is a sample from the Game of Thrones script.

 You experiment with any text script you want, only put the file in the same directory as the code and enter its name in the input (including the file extension).